voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

         ctx.ops.close_panel("Embeddings")

 The :meth:`ctx.trigger <fiftyone.operators.executor.ExecutionContext.trigger>`
-property is a lower-level funtion that allows you to invoke arbitrary operations by providing their URI and parameters, including all builtin operations as well as any operations installed via custom plugins.
+property is a lower-level function that allows you to invoke arbitrary operations by providing their URI and parameters, including all builtin operations as well as any operations installed via custom plugins.
 For example, here's how to trigger the same App-related operations from above: